spartansecurity/Writeups/flareon15/chal10.md

 	Return Execute($exe)
 EndFunc
 ```
-I printed the outputs of those functions to message boxes which revealed that "ioctl.exe" was executed with the parameter "22E0DC" which I assumed was the IO control/request code.
+I printed the outputs of those functions to message boxes which revealed that `ioctl.exe` was executed with the parameter "22E0DC" which I assumed was the IO control/request code.
 <br><img src="imgs/chal10-ioctl-1.png" width="300"><br>

-A quick look at main() in ioctl.exe reveals that indeed, argv[1] is converted to an unsigned long int and used as the control code to be passed into `DeviceIoControl()`.
+A quick look at `main()` in `ioctl.exe` reveals that indeed, argv[1] is converted to an unsigned long int and used as the control code to be passed into `DeviceIoControl()`.

 ```C
 int __cdecl main(int argc, const char **argv, const char **envp)